aaronsabellek/TravelSketcher_Web-App/README.md

 ## Features

 - **User Management:** Registration, email confirmation, login, profile editing, and account deletion.
-- **Destinations and Activities:** Create, edit, and reorder destinations with associated activities.
+- **Destinations and Activities:** Create, edit, and reorder destinations and their associated activities.
 - **Email Notifications:** Emails for registration, password reset, and email changes.

 ## Error Handling and Logging